HemanthKumar0612/blog-application/README.md

-# Creating a Simple Blog Website using React
+# Creating a Simple Blog Website
+-> React for front-end
-# Using Git for version control
+-> Git for version control